zukunft/zukunft.com/docs/llm/coding.md

 - Assign an import formula to its *input* phrase(s) (`assigned_word` / `assigned`), never to its result.
 - Give a formula the most *general* name (`growth rate`, not `canton growth rate`) and assign it to the most *parent* phrase it applies to (`bid-ask spread absolut` → `currency`, not each single currency); assignments from several imports are cumulative. → `docs/llm/json_structure.md`
 - Qualify a value as specifically as the data allows, globally unique — name the actual entity (`Zurich (canton)`, not bare `canton`); build qualifiers as triples from single words; omit `"share":"public"` (the default).
+- Never add a `measured value` qualifier (to a value, to a calc-validation `context`, or as a word/triple): every value is assumed to be measured.
+Mark only the deviation, `assumed value`, and name a `source` for the measured ones. → `docs/llm/json_structure.md`
 - `import_mapper` maps from the `$dto` only — never reads the DB; a missing reference adds a `msg_id` error, no DB load, no placeholder.
 - A component's `ui_msg_code_id` is globally unique; re-declare an existing component by its canonical `code_id` to merge, never borrow its `ui_msg_code_id` on a new `code_id`. → `docs/llm/json_views.md`
 - A `sys_log` row insert is never written to the change log; an update of an existing `sys_log` row is always written to the change log. → `docs/llm/architecture.md`